emolter/emolter.github.io/_posts/2022-05-30-ucb-thesis-latex.md

 <ul>
   <li> At the start of each chapter, I put an italicized note saying, "The published version of this chapter was coauthored by the following people, and is included in the thesis with their express permission: " </li>
   <li> I did actually get email approval from all those people (there is an official way to do this, and the form needs to be submitted like a month before the dissertation deadline. see dissertation filing guidelines) </li>
-  <li> Instead of having a chapter section entitled Abstract, I just put the text of the abstract directly after the italicized list of coauthors without any header. <\li>
+  <li> Instead of having a chapter section entitled Abstract, I just put the text of the abstract directly after the italicized list of coauthors without any header. </li>
   <li> I retained sections of each chapter entitled Introduction and Conclusions.
 I changed the name of the Introduction chapter of the dissertation to be called Background to avoid confusion. </li>
-  <li> I wanted to keep the appendices of the different chapters in the chapters themselves.
+  <li> I wanted to keep the appendices of the different chapters within the chapters themselves.
 To do so, I just changed all the Appendix chapter sections to be regular sections named "Appendix: whatever."
 It's an ugly solution and maybe there is a better way, but that's what I went with.
 I was concerned the Grad Div would make me put them at the end, but they didn't. </li>
   <li> I ended up writing a reasonably long introductory chapter, which contained primarily grad-level textbook material that was relevant to my different chapters.
 And even though this initially felt like busywork, it was actually really instructive to do and I'm glad I did it.</li>
 </ul>